-New York Stock Exchange symbol
+Proposed New York Stock Exchange symbol

-Excludes 3,698,764 shares of common stock that may be issued by us upon exercise of the underwriters' over-allotment option.
+Excludes 3,717,397 shares of common stock that may be issued by us upon exercise of the underwriters' over-allotment option.

-Includes 20,000 unrestricted shares of our common stock issued to our independent directors, 700,500 unvested restricted shares of our common stock issued to our executive officers and other employees pursuant to our equity incentive plan and 430,000 shares issued to our executive officers, employees and directors in conjunction with this offering.
+The actual number of shares being sold to Marriott will be an amount of shares equal to the lesser of \$15.0 million divided by the initial public offering price of our common stock or that number of shares which, when combined with Marriott's holdings of 3.0 million shares of our common stock purchased in our July 2004 private placement, will represent a 9.8% interest in our company upon completion of this offering.
+Includes 20,000 unrestricted shares of our common stock issued to our executive officers and other employees pursuant to our equity incentive plan and 430,000 shares issued to our executive officers, employees and directors in conjunction with this offering.
 Excludes 849,500 shares available for future issuance under our equity incentive plan.